lit/lit/packages/labs/signals/README.md

 some point we will remove the dependency on the polyfill and assume the standard signal APIs exist, and pages will have to install the polyfill if needed.

-So `@lit-labs/signals` is not reccomended for production use.
+So `@lit-labs/signals` is not recommended for production use.
 If you choose to use it, please thouroughly test and check the performance of your components and/or app _at scale_, with the number of signals and component instances that you expect in real-world usage.